-Down at Broada Rocks, with Broad Marsh behind, Sandy Hole is to my right
+Now down at Broada Rocks after walking from Flat Tor along Cowflop Bottom, Broad Marsh is behind Broada Rocks, Sandy Hole is to my right

-Looking back to the Broada Stones, with Cut Hill beyond those
+Looking back to the Broada Stones across Cowflop Bottom, with Cut Hill beyond those

 Heading into Sandy Hole Pass, you can see how the tinners narrowed the river at this point to increase the river speed, in order to help carry the spoil away.

 Out of the pass and following the right hand bank to the East Dart waterfall again

 Broadun Rocks with Cut Hill highest at the back

 The great wall to Broadown Tor, Higher White Tor off to the left